abedurftig/gradle-kts-buildsrc/README.md

 #### New Application

-If the module is named `application`, the new module will be created as a runnable `Micronaut` server application.
+To create a new application module run `./new-module.sh <module-name> <root-package> --application`, the new module will be created as a runnable `Micronaut` server application.
 The server will be started on port 8080 by default.

 - `src/main/resources/application.yml` file is created
 - `Application.kt` class is created in the root package